githedgehog/docs/docs/user-guide/external.md

 ### External Attachment

-`External Attachment` is a definition of BGP Peering and traffic connectivity between a Border leaf and `External`.
-Attachments are bound to `Connection` with type `external` and specify `Vlan` that will be used to segregate particular Edge peering.
+`External Attachment` defines BGP Peering and traffic connectivity between a Border leaf and `External`.
+Attachments are bound to a `Connection` with type `external` and they specify a `vlan` that will be used to segregate particular Edge peering.

 ```yaml
 apiVersion: vpc.githedgehog.com/v1alpha2